architest/git-example/git-commands.md

 ## Basic, day-to-day commands

-1. Initialize a new local repository (repo) from scratch: Create a directory, get into it, and use 'git init'
+1. Initialize a new local repository (repo) from scratch: Create a directory, get into it, and use `git init`
 ```
 mkdir my_new_repo
 cd my_new_repo